ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/using-analyzers.js.markdown

     * Or specify your own custom analyzer (see [Creating custom analyzers](../indexes/using-analyzers#creating-custom-analyzers)).

 * If you want RavenDB to use the default analyzers, see [RavenDB's default analyzers](../indexes/using-analyzers#ravendb).

+* An analyzer may also be set from the Edit Index view in the Studio, see [Index field options](../studio/database/indexes/create-map-index#index-field-options).

 {CODE-TABS}
 {CODE-TAB:nodejs:AbstractIndexCreationTask setting_analyzers_1@indexes\analyzers.js /}